bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 ...
 ```

-Sections are used to indicate when the context of the code has changed, for instance grouping of particular functions or logic.
-Sections have two main advantages, they increase the speed of noticing and understanding context changes, as well as increasing the speed of cognition—without having to actually read any code.
+Sections indicate when the context of the code has changed (e.g., grouping of particular functions or logic).
+Sections have two main advantages: they make recognizing and understanding context changes faster, as well as increasing the speed of cognition—without having to actually read any code.

 The main sections and sub-sections use a horizontal rule.
 The last part of the horizontal rule should always lay on the 40th column.
-Headings should be concise (only a few words max)
+Headings should be concise (only a few words).

 Example: